 We understand that some of you may work on this assignment until just prior to the deadline, rushing to submit your work before the submission window closes.
-Please take the time to validate that all files are present in your submission and that you have not forgotten to include any deliverables!
+Please take the time to validate that all files have been submitted for each question and that you have not forgotten to include any deliverables!
 If a deliverable is not submitted, you will receive zero credit for the affected portion of the assignment - this is a very sad way to lose points, since you have already done the work!